 I recommend caution with goitrogenic foods, such as ones like broccoli, cauliflower, and other cruciferous vegetables.
 These foods are highly nutritious, but when they are raw, they contain thyroid harming compounds.
 Always cook cruciferous vegetables to reduce exposure to oxalic acid.
 Avoid tap water which contains fluorine and chlorine.
 Cut out all gluten (wheat), sugar, and refined flour products.
 Many times it takes more than a good diet to repair your thyroid.
 Thyroid support supplements and sometimes medications are required to support your thyroid health.

 If you have an underactive thyroid it will be virtually impossible to lose weight.
-Supplements and nutrients that support your thyroid health may help you lose weight as a side effect.
+Using supplements and nutrients for your underactive thyroid treatment may help you lose weight as a side effect.
 If you can’t seem to lose weight by following a low-carb diet and moderate exercise, I recommend a thyroid support supplement like Thyrotain.
 If you still can’t lose weight after these interventions, then I recommend an Advanced Thyroid Panel test.
 If you go to your doctor and she only orders one type of thyroid test (TSH), you and she will not be obtaining a full picture of your thyroid health.
 A TSH test is only a small picture into how your thyroid is (or is NOT) functioning.

 Your thyroid is a small gland, but it literally affects every part of your body.
 It is critical to provide your thyroid with all the nutrients it requires.
 I recommend a well-balanced thyroid support supplement like Thyrotain.
 There are several thyroid super-nutrients that will support your best thyroid health.